 1.1 This report outlines the latest projections for the Housing Revenue Account 30 (HRA) Year Business Plan.
 It highlights the emerging pressures on the HRA revenue and capital budgets and estimates their impact on HRA service delivery and long-term forecast.

-2. Recommendation to Executive/ Committee/ Council
+2. Recommendation to Council

-The Executive is asked to recommend:
+The Executive resolved to RECOMMEND that Council: